 Harry Potter London

-*If you’re a muggle who could care less about Harry Potter, use this morning to visit one of the many spectacular museums.
-The British Museum, Victoria and Albert Museum, National Gallery, and British Library are the most popular ones.
+If you’re a muggle who could care less about Harry Potter, use this afternoon to visit one of the many spectacular museums.
+The British Museum, Victoria and Albert Museum, National Gallery, and British Library are the most popular options.

 Walking or Bike Tour